David W. Berry

 Won overburdening of easement trial by proving that opposing party misused easement and had to terminate many uses of the easement.

-Obtained multimillion dollar settlement payment for company that had been sued by the County of Sonoma, and others, for about $12 million.
+Obtained multimillion dollar settlement payment for company that had been sued by the County of Sonoma, and others, for $12 million dollars.

 Obtained construction defect settlement for local school that reimbursed the client for the entire $6 million cost of repair and lawyer fees/costs.

 A wise man once said, “Resilience is woven deeply into the fabric of Oklahoma.
 Throw us an obstacle and we grow stronger.”
 With a long and storied family history in Oklahoma that predates statehood, David is lucky to call Tulsa his birthplace and home during his formative years.
-He carries his Oklahoma roots with him everywhere he goes – including a court of law – and they’ve served him well throughout his stellar career.
+He carries his Oklahoma roots with him everywhere he goes – including and perhaps especially in the courtroom – and they have served him well throughout his stellar career.

-Anyone who knew David growing up, or who knows him today, wouldn’t be surprised to learn that he enjoyed arguing – with his friends, his parents, and his classmates.
+Anyone who knew David growing up, or who knows him today, would not be surprised to learn that he enjoyed arguing – with his friends, his parents, and his classmates.
 That passion led him to the University of California at Berkley where he majored in Rhetoric.
 It was this passion – this lifelong passion – that created the unstoppable advocate we know today.
-When David takes up a cause, he always does so wholeheartedly with vigor, with passion, and with conviction.
+When David takes up a cause, he always does so wholeheartedly with vigor, passion, and conviction.

 David again showed his inner strength and resolve – the very traits that make him such an amazing advocate for his clients – when his family home was destroyed by the Tubbs Fire in 2017.
 As survivors, he and his wife, Liz Berry, were determined to take back their home and their lives after such a devastating tragedy.
 They knew it would be a long, tough road, but were not cowed by the prospect of hard work and committed to the Santa Rosa community they call home.